-With funding from Open Society Foundations, the Center is undertaking an initiative to monitor, analyze, and enhance public understanding of the performance of the Mission to Support the Fight against Corruption and Impunity in Honduras (MACCIH).
-Under the direction of School of International Service Professor Charles Call and a team of senior researchers, this one-year pilot effort will aim to understand the MACCIH in the context of anti-corruption and impunity initiatives in Honduras.
+The Center has undertaken a project to monitor the Mission to Support the Fight against Corruption and Impunity in Honduras (MACCIH).
+This project aims to analyze the Organization of American States (OAS)-sponsored Mission’s work and to enhance public understanding of the MACCIH and its performance.
+Under the direction of School of International Service Professor Charles Call and a team of senior researchers, this effort strives to understand MACCIH in the context of anti-corruption and impunity initiatives in Honduras and beyond.

 Project lead Professor Call authored a report that examines MACCIH's progress and challenges in the two years since its inception.
 Halfway through its four-year mandate, MACCIH has scored some important successes but confronts growing sabotage from segments of Honduras’s political elite determined to undermine the Mission’s work.
 The report was launched in Tegucigalpa, Honduras on June 21, 2018 in front of an audience of nearly 200.
 The report is available for download in English and Spanish below.